Effective Fire Suppression Solutions in Rockland County, NY

 - Necessary Repairs to Ensure All Exit and Emergency Lighting is in Proper, Working Order

-Campbell Fire uses clean agent systems for our clients with businesses who need specialized fire protection systems that would, in the event of a fire, offer the most effective fire suppression and reduction as a more traditional water sprinkler system, without the use of water which could cause damage to precious merchandise or property.
+We use clean agent systems for our clients with businesses that require specialized fire protection systems that will, in the event of a fire, offer the most effective fire suppression and reduction as a more traditional water sprinkler system, without the use of water that can cause damage to precious merchandise or property.

-Over our many decades in business, Campbell Fire has extensive expertise working with a large variety of businesses, so we understand that your business may have sensitive conditions, merchandise, and/or property on-site, such as computer systems.
-We are highly experienced at knowing the what fire protection system is most appropriate for your business.
+Over our many years in business, we have gained extensive expertise working with a large variety of businesses, so we understand your business may have sensitive conditions, merchandise, or property on-site, such as computer systems.
+We are experienced in determining what fire protection system is most appropriate for your business.
 Clean agent systems reduce collateral damage and improve recovery time after a fire.
-Campbell Fire technicians are experts with clean agent suppression systems.
+Our technicians are experts with clean agent suppression systems.

-In addition to clean agent systems, industrial dry chemical systems are also specialized systems used for businesses with paint, chemicals, or other hazardous materials and areas with hazardous materials.
-Campbell Fire installs, maintains, inspects, and repairs these systems routinely.
+In addition to clean agent systems, industrial dry chemical systems are also specialized systems used for businesses with paint, chemicals, or other hazardous materials.
+We install, maintain, inspect, and repair these systems routinely.
 Our team handles all types of industrial dry chemical fire suppression equipment, including: